Hate speech in Myanmar continues to thrive on Facebook | Technology

 Facebook's internal discussions on Myanmar were revealed in disclosures made to the Securities and Exchange Commission and provided to Congress in redacted form by former Facebook employee-turned-whistleblower Frances Haugen's legal counsel.
 The redacted versions received by Congress were obtained by a consortium of news organizations, including The Associated Press.

-Htaike Htaike Aung, a Myanmar internet policy advocate, said it also became "a hotbed for extremism" around 2013, coinciding with religious riots across Myanmar between Buddhists and Muslims.
-It's unclear how much, if any, content moderation was happening at the time.
+Htaike Htaike Aung, a Myanmar internet policy advocate, said it also became “a hotbed for extremism” around 2013, coinciding with religious riots across Myanmar between Buddhists and Muslims.
+It's unclear how much, if any, content moderation was happening at the time by people or automation.

-Htaike Htaike Aung said she met with Facebook that year and laid out issues in the country, including how local organizations were seeing exponential amounts of hate speech on the platform and how preventive mechanisms, such as reporting posts, didn't work in the Myanmar context.
+Htaike Htaike Aung said she met with Facebook that year and laid out issues, including how local organizations were seeing exponential amounts of hate speech on the platform and how its preventive mechanisms, such as reporting posts, didn't work in the Myanmar context.

 One example she cited was a photo of a pile of bamboo sticks that was posted with a caption reading, “Let us be prepared because there's going to be a riot that is going to happen within the Muslim community.”
 Htaike Htaike Aung said the photo was reported to Facebook, but the company didn't take it down because it didn't violate any of the company's community standards.